15 mil dibujos

-15 mil dibujos ("15 Thousand Drawings") is a 1942 Chilean animated 35mm film made by the filmmakers Juan Carlos Trupp and Jaime Escudero Sanhueza.
-It was filmed by Enrique Soto, and its music was performed by Chilean band Los Huasos Quincheros.
-15 mil dibujos was the third animated film made in Chile, after Transmisión del mando presidencial (1921) and Vida y milagros de Don Fausto (1924).
-Currently, a majority of the film is lost.
+15 Mil Dibujos (/es-419/, lit.
+'15 Thousand Drawings') is a 1942 Chilean animated film directed and produced by Carlos Trupp and Jaime Escudero.
+Despite have been promoted and usually is indicated as the first animated film made in Chile, it was actually the third, after La transmisión del mando supremo (1921), and Vida y milagros de Don Fausto (1924), but it is the first one to not be a silent film.